Engraving a bracelet – 5 easy methods for everyone

 Clean the surface and securely fix the bracelet with a clamp.

-Sketch your design or text with a pencil or marker.
+Sketch your pattern or text with a pencil or marker.
 Alternatively, use stencils.

 Start the tool at low to medium speed and carefully trace the design.

-Method 3: Engraving a bracelet with chisel and hammer
+Method 3: Engrave a bracelet with a chisel and hammer

-Hand engraving with chisel and hammer is a traditional technique that allows for deep and lasting engravings with a handcrafted character.
-This method is frequently used for metal bracelets, especially by experienced goldsmiths or metalworkers who value an artistic, artisanal result.
+Hand engraving with a chisel and hammer is a traditional technique that allows for deep and permanent engravings with a handcrafted character.
+This method is often used for metal bracelets, especially by experienced goldsmiths or metalworkers who value an artisanal result.

 Required tools & materials:

-• Metal bracelets – softer metals such as silver, brass, copper or gold are best suited.
+• Metal bracelet – softer metals like silver, brass, copper, or gold are best suited.

 • Engraving chisels in various shapes and sizes